Slow Cooking Courses

 • The Open Door, 3 Slade Hill, Hampton Magna starting on Wednesday, 18 September at 1.30pm

-• Stratford Town Trust Community Hub, Venture House, Avenue Farm Industrial Estate, Birmingham Road, Stratford upon Avon CV37 0HR, 19 September at 1.00pm
+• Stratford Town Trust Community Hub, Venture House, Avenue Farm Industrial Estate, Birmingham Road, Stratford upon Avon CV37 0HR, starting on 19 September at 1.00pm

-• Wembrook Community Centre, Donnithorne Avenue, Caldwell, Nuneaton CV11 4QL, 6 November at 1.00pm
+• Wembrook Community Centre, Donnithorne Avenue, Caldwell, Nuneaton CV11 4QL, starting on 6 November at 1.00pm

 Sessions last approximately 1 1/2 hours.
 Attendees are required to confirm any food intolerances, allergies, dietary requirements etc in advance.